codecheckers/paper/reviews/reviewer1.md

     We share your realistic assessment that (a) journals may be slow to adopt but that (b) we should start somewhere.

+## Reviewer 2

+1. Is there any community feedback on the transparency and reusability of research published with CODECHECK certificates?

+This is perhaps too big of an ask this early in the initiative as research reuse and citations are independent factors of the publication and peer review of this specific paper - but I’d still be interested in any insights the authors have to offer on this topic.

+    This is an excellent question.
+It is perhaps too early for us to assess this given most certificates are under a year old, but we are not aware of any reuse yet of the codecheck-deposited material.
+However, we certainly think it interesting to try and monitor this over a longer (3-5 year) timescale if possible.
+As well as looking for citations of certificates, we could also check for forks of our repositories, and download statistics from Zenodo.